Eschatologue/CM_wiki/docs/spells/cantrip.md

 You cause shapes, colors, or both to appear on the dirt or stone, spelling out words, creating images, or shaping patterns.
 The changes last for 1 hour.
 If the dirt or stone you target is on the ground, you cause it to become difficult terrain.
 Alternatively, you can cause the ground to become normal terrain if it is already difficult terrain.
 This change lasts for 1 hour.

-If you cast this spell multiple times, you can have no more than two of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.
+If you cast this spell multiple times, you can have no more than two of its non-instantaneous effects active at a time, and you can dismiss such an effect as an :rsc-action: **Action**.

 ### Poison Spray
 *Conjuration cantrip*